 There wasn’t any digital first players out there that were infringing on your region, on your city.
 There wasn’t anything in terms of real competition, but today, there is probably three or four new entrants that are completely disrupting the traditional model.
 If health systems, hospitals don’t react more quickly, they will be completely disintermediated.
 An example would be retail.
 What you’re seeing today, and if I look around my neighborhood, a mile and a half away, there’s a CVS and that CVS, they just redid their entire store to make more of the square footage, all about medical care.
 Not only are they taking a digital first approach, but they’re also establishing these clinics, so now you’ve got to contend with retail.
 And that’s a big new entrant.

 The other one is payers.
 Payers are getting wise also, and they’re realizing, that there’s a lot of inefficiencies in the way healthcare is handled today between providers and payers.
 Why don’t we just make sure our covered lives, the people that we cover with insurance products, have the best healthcare and wellness.
 Some of them have the largest practices in the world in terms of clinicians.
 A lot of them now are creating their own digital front doors.
 They’re creating their own telemedicine capabilities.
 They are directly competing with the hospitals.
 Now the physicians’ loyalties are really split, not only between different health systems that might exist in that particular region, but now where do they practice?
 Who do they align with; the payer, the provider?
 It’s completely disrupted, completely changed.

-If you’re looking for more insights on navigating your buyer personas at your target accounts, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
+If you’re looking for more insights on navigating your buyer personas at your target accounts ang how to leverage promoting an overdue digital transformation in healthcare in your sales process execution, you can connect with one of the thousands of advisors in our network from Fortune 1000 firms.
 Contact us here to see what an Emissary can do for your business.